ForawardStar/SOD/readme.md

 The scripts will automatically generate saliency maps on the `salmaps/` directory.

-* For computing Fbw, S-m, and E-m measures, please use the official MATLAB code to generate the results: [Download Code Here](https://github.com/yuhuan-wu/EDN/files/13497335/fbw-sm-em.zip).

 #### Pre-computed Saliency maps

 For covenience, we provide the pretrained saliency maps on several datasets by:

 * Running the command `bash scripts/prepare_salmaps.sh` to download them to `salmaps` folder.
 * Or downloading them manually: [[Google Drive]](https://drive.google.com/drive/folders/1MymUy-aZx_45YJSOPd3GQjwel-YBTUPX?usp=sharing), [[Baidu Pan, c9zm]](https://pan.baidu.com/s/1HAZTrJhIkw8JdACN_ChGWA?pwd=c9zm)
-* Now we have included all saliency maps of EDN varies, including EDN-VGG16, EDN-ResNet-50, **EDN-P2T-Small**, EDN-Lite, and EDN-LiteEX.

 #### Contact